March 4, 2021

 The climbing was hard, especially with the scree, and there was even snow covering the trail in some sections!
 By late afternoon my knees were hurting pretty bad.
 Now I’m sitting in my tent and they are pulsing.
 It’s not a great feeling, but I know my body just needs time to adjust.

 When I hiked the PCT, I spent roughly 1.5 years preparing for it.
 I only spent a couple of months preparing for the AZT, but I feel a lot more confident in my resupply and gear choices this time around.
-I’m making a concentrated effort to make smarter food choices this time around.
+I’m making a concentrated effort to make smarter food choices.
 I got really into CrossFit and dieting shortly after I got off the PCT – and not dieting for fat loss but more to understand what my body needs depending on what and how much activity I’m doing…etc. I lost a LOT of weight on the PCT; more than I should have in just a few months, and I was getting sick all the time (hence, my failure to complete the trail).

 I don’t want that to happen again, so I’m doing things differently this time.
 I’ll still be enjoying burgers and beer in town, of course, but I’ve tailored my resupply boxes to ensure I have lots of quick, easy-to-digest protein sources.
 So, dinner tonight is Mike’s Mighty Good organic ramen with added freeze-dried chicken and chicken bone broth powder, and just before I go to bed, a small protein shake made with Micellar Casein powder and PB fit powder (because I love peanut butter!).
 Yeah, I know those two things together don’t sound great, but not to worry.
 There’s a good hour in between these two meals.
+(Also, sorry for SO MANY links.
+I just want to make this stuff easy for others to find, lol!)

 We pitched our tents at a campsite near Sunnyside Canyon at mile 13.2, which puts us at about 11 miles for the day.
 There are some other hikers here, including Sam and Joe Dirt, but we don’t know if either of them might snore at night so we pitched our tents a little ways away, at some other cleared spots.